Miksus/rocketry/docs/handbooks/conditions/api/cron.rst

 --------

-Condition ``crontime`` is similar to ``cron`` but it is not tied to a task and it only checks whether current time is inside the specified cron interval.
+Condition ``crontime`` is similar to ``cron`` but it is not tied to a task and it only checks whether the current time is inside the specified cron interval.
 It is useful if you want to augment the cron scheduling by adding retries or else.